hollyschinsky/spotify-browser/module2.md

 title: Module 2&#58; Create the App Structure
 ---

-### Overview
+## Overview
 In this module you will learn how to set up your app structure, including the headers, main view, toolbars and Framework7 initialization code.

-## Create Views and Pages
 A quick explanation of what Views and Pages mean in context of Framework7 is worth mentioning but you should refere to the extensive docs pages and example apps on [the Framework7 website](http://www.idangero.us/framework7/docs) to understand further.

+### Views
-#### Views - the wrapper container for all visual views.
+The wrapper container for all visual views.
 Only one `views` element is allowed

+### View
-#### View - a separate visual part of app with its own settings, navigation and history.
-Need a default view with class `view-main` since it's
-the default where pages are loaded into.
+A separate visual part of app with its own settings, navigation and history.
+You must have a default view with class `view-main` since it's the default where all pages are loaded into.

+### Pages
-#### Pages - a wrapper container for pages within a single view.
+A wrapper container for pages within a single view.
 It is required because all page transitions happen here.

+### Page
-#### Page - similar to a web page, this is what we're transitioning between and there are many pages within a single view
+Similar to a web page, this is what we're transitioning between and there are many pages within a single view

+> Based on the above terminology, in our Spotify Browser App we are using one View (stack of pages) and we navigate between these pages by loading different templates into the main view container along with the required data to bind to that page so the expressions are properly evaulated.

 ### Steps

-Open index.html and replace the code from the current `<body>` tag down to just before the cordova.js `<script>` include with:
+Open **index.html** and replace the code from the current `<body>` tag down to just before the cordova.js `<script>` include with:

     <body class="layout-dark">
     <!-- Status bar overlay for iOS7 issue - see my-app.css for background color setting and config.xml -->